-EUROCITIES members Madrid, Rennes Metropole and Riga signed up to our Integrating Cities Charter, bringing the total number of signatories to 27.
+EUROCITIES members Madrid, Rennes Metropole and Riga signed our Integrating Cities Charter, bringing the total number of signatories to 27.
 By signing the charter, cities commit to strengthen their efforts in ensuring equal opportunities and non-discrimination for migrants through their roles as policy makers, service providers, buyers of goods and services and employers.

 The event also saw the attending mayors and vice mayors back the Amsterdam Statement, which urges governments of all member states, regions and cities to work constructively together on migrant integration.
 The MIXITIES video on migrant youth views on integration was also launched at the conference.

 Participants took part in a series of high-level panels, workshops and site visits to discuss an array of issues related to the practical implementation of integration at the local level including the role of women in migrant integration, the participation of migrants in society, procurement and leadership.